olga-od-ua/the-gift-of-the-gab/README.md

    8. Knowledge test was tested manually and thoroughly to ensure its correct functionality.
 Each question was tested for the following:

-   - if a correct answer is submitted the user is taken to the next question and the previoous one is hidden
+   - if a correct answer is submitted the user is taken to the next question and the previous one is hidden
    - if a correct answer is submitted the user their current level is being updated
    - if a correct answer is submitted the user sees the progress bar move and a message in the progress bar displaying
    - the user's answers trim method is using correctly allowing the user to have white space in their inputs